safekids-ai/ml-models/README.md

 npm install

 # to do a build and test
-./build.sh or nx run-many -t test,build
+./build.sh or npx nx run-many -t test,build

 # to do a git release
 npm run release